Author: Krystina Murray

 - Strained family dynamics

-Children can become more likely to abuse alcohol if they grow up in an alcoholic family, or attract and stay in a relationship with an alcoholic.
+Children can become more likely to abuse alcohol or stay in a relationship with an alcoholic if they grow up in an alcoholic family.

 Challenges Of Living With An Alcoholic Spouse